woocommerce/woocommerce-blocks/.github/patch-initial-checklist.md

                 Significance: minor
                 Type: update

-                Woo Blocks 7.3.0 & 7.4.1
+                  Update WooCommerce Blocks to 7.4.1
                 ```

     - The PR description can follow [this example](https://github.com/woocommerce/woocommerce/pull/32627).
         - It lists all the WooCommerce Blocks versions that are being included since the last version that you edited in `plugins/woocommerce/composer.json`.
 Each version should have a link for the `Release PR`, `Testing instructions` and `Release post` (if available).
         - The changelog should be aggregated from all the releases included in the package bump and grouped per type: `Enhancements`, `Bug Fixes`, `Various` etc. This changelog will be used in the release notes for the WooCommerce release.
 That's why it should only list the PRs that have WooCoomerce Core in the WooCommerce Visibility section of their description.
 Don't include changes available in the feature plugin or development builds.
-  - Run through the testing checklist to ensure everything works in that branch for that package bump. **Note:** Testing should include ensuring any features/new blocks that are supposed to be behind feature gating for the core merge of this package update are working as expected.
+  - Run through the testing checklist to ensure everything works in that branch for that package bump. **Note:** Testing should ensure any features/new blocks that are supposed to be behind feature gating for the core merge of this package update are working as expected.
   - Testing should include completing the [Smoke testing checklist](https://github.com/woocommerce/woocommerce-gutenberg-products-block/blob/trunk/docs/internal-developers/testing/smoke-testing.md).
 It's up to you to verify that those tests have been done.
   - Verify and make any additional edits to the pull request description for things like: Changelog to be included with WooCommerce core, additional communication that might be needed elsewhere, additional marketing communication notes that may be needed etc.
   - After the checklist is complete and the testing is done, it will be up to the WooCommerce core team to approve and merge the pull request.